mapprotocol/developer-docs/docs/mapo-stack/stack/chains-connect.md

 # How to integrate MAP Protocol with EVM-Compatible Chains
 If your chain is EVM-compatible, you can easily connect and integrate with MAP Protocol to achieve omnichain.
 Read more on [Integration of MAP with EVM-Compatible Chains](/docs/mapo-stack/chains-connect/evm-chain/index_en.md).

+# How to integrate MAP Protocol with Ton Network
+Now you can easily connect Ton Network and integrate with MAP Protocol to achieve omnichain.
+Read more on [Integration of MAP with TON](/docs/mapo-stack/chains-connect/ton-network/index_en.md).

 # How to build a dApp with MAP Protocol
 You can easily build your omnichain dApps by connecting to MAP Protocol.
 Read more on [OmniApp](/docs/mapo-stack/omni-dapp/index.md).